Welfare in China: History

 In the 1950s, China implemented social assistance for the Three Withouts (三无; sanwu), meaning without livelihood source, without the ability to work, and without family support.
 The Five Guarantee were also implemented in rural areas in the 1950s as a poverty reduction mechanism.

 After Reform and Opening Up, China introduced other social assistance programs.
 These include dibao, a Minimum Livelihood Guarantee, which was implemented in Shanghai in 1993, expanded nationwide to urban areas by 1999, and expanded into rural regions in 2007.

-Welfare reforms since the late 1990s have included unemployment insurance, medical insurance, workers’ compensation insurance, maternity benefits, communal pension funds, individual pension accounts, universal health care.
+Welfare reforms since the late 1990s have included unemployment insurance, medical insurance, workers' compensation insurance, maternity benefits, communal pension funds, individual pension accounts, universal health care.

 Furthermore, for many of the minority groups, there are some benefits available.

 In 2004, China experienced the greatest decrease in its poorest population since 1999.
-People with a per capita income of less than 668 renminbi (RMB; US$80.71) decreased by 2.9 million people or 10 percent; those with a per capita income of less than 924 RMB (US$111.64) decreased by 6.4 million people or 11.4 percent, according to statistics from the State Council’s Poverty Reduction Office.
+People with a per capita income of less than 668 renminbi (RMB; US$80.71) decreased by 2.9 million people or 10 percent; those with a per capita income of less than 924 RMB (US$111.64) decreased by 6.4 million people or 11.4 percent, according to statistics from the State Council's Poverty Reduction Office.

 In 2014, China implemented targeted poverty alleviation focused on the most vulnerable population groups, including the poorest, the elderly, disabled people, and children without family support.
 The benefits include the "special social assistance benefits" like sickness aid.
 Over time, targeted poverty alleviation became increasingly integrated with other social assistance programs.

 The "temporary benefit" program was established in 2014 and is administered by local governments.
 The requirements for relief are more flexible than dibao and are based on family emergencies including increased expenditures from sudden illness and other causes.
 Those who receive dibao may also receive the temporary benefit.

+Local governments increasingly established feedback mechanisms for those using social services through which they can comment on the quality of services or make complaints.
+Academic Bingqin Li writes that these mechanisms "make people feel more empowered in their daily life, and the quick responses enhance their trust in the government's ability to deliver what it promised."

 During July 2020, Beijing social security center put restrictions on the social security withholding and payment, which was allowed to be operational previously via third party organizations.

 In 2021, the State Council issued the Human Rights Action Plan on China for 2021-2025 in an effort to expand the social safety net.